 - Make sure your diet is supporting your bone and muscle health with plenty of protein, vitamin D, and calcium rich foods.

 - Annually asses your home to make sure that it is serving your needs.
 Pay close attention to the bathroom, kitchen, and stairwells.
 Small adjustments along the way can really help you age in place safely.

 - Exercise your independence by staying active.
 Think of it as a preventative care routine and include elements such as strength training, community, variety, balance building, accountability, and fun!

 If you or an aging loved one are concerned with the possibility of a fall or are recovering from a fall, you have Sound Options.
 Our in-home caregivers are able to make home a safe place to recover and age well.
-With their stand-by assistance with everyday living activities such as meal preparation, bathing, dressing, errands and transportation, they can help drain the fear out of the situation and help your loved one live life with confidence.
+With their stand-by assistance with everyday living activities such as meal preparation, bathing, dressing, errands and transportation, they can help relieve fear and enable your loved one to live life with confidence.
 It all starts with a phone call.
 800.628.7649.